rajankit911/Obsidian/Java/Fundamentals/HashMap.md

 ## Capacity and Load factor

+The performance of HashMap depends on two things:
+- Initial capacity
+- Load factor

+A load factor is the number that controls the resizing of the HashMap.
+If the load factor is 0.75 that means the capacity of the HashMap is doubled if the 75% of the buckets get filled.
+This process involves copying an array of nodes.

 To avoid having many buckets with multiple nodes, the capacity is doubled if 75% (the load factor) of the buckets become non-empty.

-The default value for the load factor is 75%, and the default initial capacity is 16.
-Both can be set in the constructor.
+>[!note] The default value for the load factor is 75%, and the default initial capacity is 16.
+Both can be set in the constructor

 A relation between bucket and capacity is as follows:

 ```java
 int capacity = number of buckets * load factor;